BootNodeDev/dAppBooster/README.md

 **Note:** if not specified, it will be `undefined` making the app to use the wagmi-defined RPC.

-### Subgraphs

-dAppBooster comes with an example of how to configure and use subgraphs.

-This includes multiple subraphs in several chains, typesafe, and easy integration to be used with react-query.

-Check the subgraphs [`documentation file`](SUBGRAPHS.md) for more information.

 ### ESLint configuration for production releases

 If you are developing a production application, we recommend updating the [configuration file](.eslintrc) to enable type aware lint rules: